 Mounting public pressure means companies across the world are now responding to the waste crisis to help reduce familiar scenes as shown above and create a healthier business.

-The challenge also presents businesses with great opportunities:
+Reacting to the challenge now also presents businesses with great opportunities, such as:

 - Innovation around new products